stephankostov/stephankostov/README.md

-Hi, I'm a sofware engineer building skills in Data Science in my free time.
+Hi, I'm a sofware engineer aspiring to get into the world of data.

 # Data Science Projects & Skills